Items in Blazor Timeline Component

-The Timeline items can be added by using the TimelineItem tag directive.
+Timeline items are added using the TimelineItem tag directive.
 Each item can be configured with options such as Content, OppositeContent, DotCss, Disabled and CssClass.

-You can define the item content using the Content tag directives as a child to TimelineItem directive.
+Define the item’s content using the Content tag directive as a child to the TimelineItem directive.

 @using Syncfusion.Blazor.Layouts